Infinixius/lucifer/docs/Sockets.md

 ## > ping

-Sent every 1000 milliseconds and expects the `< pong` reply.
+Sent every millisecond and expects the `< pong` reply.
 Used to calculate the latency/ping of the client.

 ## < pong